-Authorised (aka 'pending'): When a transaction has occured, it will first be 'authorised' by your bank.
+Authorised (aka 'pending'): When a transaction has occurred, it will first be 'authorised' by your bank.
 The funds are held in your bank account with plans to clear.
 Often the transaction will be settled within a day, barring any disputes or currency conversion.
 The date of the authorisation will also help you distinguish between Monday's coffee and Tuesday's coffee from the same retailer.

 Settled: Once the money has actually left your bank account, the amount is referred to as a settlement.
 This is the final charge for that transaction.
 That's why all exports from Soldo will list transactions according to the date of settlement, rather than the date of the authorisation.